 Growing Minds With Cognitive Development Activities for Toddlers

-During toddlers’ cognitive development, they are learning to better process and organize information, to form a baseline of understanding about the world around them.
+Cognitive development in toddlers is very important; during this time, children learn to better process and organize information, and to form a baseline of understanding about the world around them.
 However, between two and three years, language acquisition and logical thought often lag behind a child’s curiosity and drive for self-expression.
-This can lead to a lot of frustration for the parent and youngster alike — that’s why tantrums at this age are so common.
+This can lead to a lot of frustration for the parent and youngster alike — that’s why tantrums at this age are so common as they develop cognitive skills.

-The best cognitive development activities for toddlers integrate learning with play, which encourages better engagement and better results.
-You’re monitoring progress while your child is having fun, making these mental exercises productive and enjoyable for both parties.
+The best cognitive development activities for toddlers integrate learning with play.
+This way, you can encourage your child for better engagement and better results.
+You’re monitoring progress while your child is partaking in fun activities, making these mental exercises productive and enjoyable for both parties.

 Hide an object under a towel or blanket and ask the toddler to point it out, or shuffle an object between your hands.
 This helps develop short-term and visual memory, the ability to form mental images when an object can’t be seen directly.

-Repetition encourages formation of long-term memories, the patterns and sequences found in simple rhyme and song are easier for your young minds to follow.
+Repetition encourages the formation of long-term memories, as the patterns and sequences found in simple rhyme and song are easier for your young minds to follow.
 As the child grows more familiar with the nursery rhyme, story, or song, pause before the next section or cover up the next word and ask them to fill in the blanks.
-Songs with associated actions or choreography can help your child learn to react to cues.
+Songs with associated actions or choreography can help toddlers learn to react to cues.

 Letter and number games